crnk-project/crnk-example/README.md

 - `AppNavigationEffects` handles the navigation between explorer and editor screen.
   - Upon successful creation of a new resource, it will navigate to the new, permanent url.
   - Upon successful deletion of a resource, it will navigate back to the explorer.
+- use of `https://github.com/serhiisol/ngx-auth` to handle authentication with OAuth setup on backend.
+- `AuthenticationService` performs a redirect to the GitHub login page in case of an unauthenticated REST call.
+  In the future we may switch to token-based setup (see `SecurityConfiguration` above for more information).

 More to come...